Shanku02/Bluetooth_Controlled_Robot/README.md

-Getting Started
+#Bluetooth_Controlled_Robot

 Welcome to the Bluetooth Controlled Robot repository!
 This project showcases a versatile robot that can be remotely controlled using Bluetooth technology.
-This repository includes all necessary code, schematics, and documentation to help you build and customize your own Bluetooth controlled robot.
+This repository includes all necessary code, schematics, and documentation to help you build and customize your own Bluetooth-controlled robot.

 Features:
   1. Bluetooth Connectivity: Control the robot using a Bluetooth-enabled smartphone